passion-pixel/full-stack-starter-pack/README.md

 - indents changed from 4 to 2
 - removed PropTypes validation
 - update `node-sass` dependency so that `yarn` can be used instead of `npm`
-- cut down README documentation
+- cut down README documentation - assumes that reader is more experienced

 This is a simple starter to get you up and running for React projects.
 This is intended to provide:

-- a lightweight webpack config (for development and production)
+- a lightweight webpack config for development and production
 - some helpful tooling for development workflow
-- a similar setup to what you'll see in the wild
 - Heroku-ready deployment setup

-## npm Commands
+## Commands

 - `$ yarn dev`: fire up a development server
 - `$ yarn start`: build your production assets and run the server